What is 4G home broadband?

 Your 4G home broadband supplier should provide you with tools to allow you to see how much of your monthly allowance you've used so far, so you'll know if you need to cut back or pay for an additional usage add-on for a particularly active month.
 You can usually find these in the settings of your online account.

 If you find that you're regularly hitting your usage allowance, making sure that you stream TV and movies in standard definition rather than HD will use a lot less data.
 Check your settings on your chosen streaming provider to see if you can set SD to default.

 If you're a gamer, you're probably used to buying full games as downloadable content now, and downloading just one game can use a lot of data.
 You may find that buying games on disc will greatly reduce the amount you need to download for installation as a good majority of the data will be transferred to your console from the disc with just patches and updates needing to be downloaded.

 Of course, if you find that you regularly need a higher data allowance then it can get significantly more expensive.
 However, sometimes you can strike lucky with deals.
-For example, Three currently have an offer on that has unlimited data for only £22 a month on a 24 month contract.
+For example, Three currently have an offer on that has unlimited data for only £23 a month on a 24 month contract and now it's 6 months half price until the 22nd of August!
 That's cheaper than many standard broadband deals!